 The biology major will provide you with an understanding of the unifying concepts of biology.
 You will study a range of topics such as molecular biology, global ecosystems, human biology and the diversity of life.
 With a Bachelor of Arts Degree in Biology, you’ll gain greater flexibility in your undergraduate coursework.
 This flexibility may be used to incorporate a minor, a second major, a study abroad program or additional elective courses.

 - General biology emphasis - provides the maximum flexibility to craft a major to suit particular interests.
 Students are encouraged to consider off-campus summer programs and semester abroad programs for additional course enrichment.

 - Secondary teaching emphasis - for students interested in teaching secondary biology.

-Common careers for biologists include teacher, researcher and environmental scientists.
-Our graduates are also well-prepared for graduate study, including teacher credential programs and master’s level research.
+Common careers for biologists include teacher, researcher and environmental scientist.
+Our graduates are also well-prepared for graduate study, including teacher credential programs, master’s and doctoral research.

 General Education Prerequisites

 |CHEM-103||General Chemistry I||4|